stucco-archive/morph/src/pamflet/04-parsing/b-custom-parsers.md

 }
 ```

-If using [parboiled](http://parboiled.org/), it is easier to
+If using [parboiled](http://parboiled.org/), it is easier to subclass
-subclass `morph.parser.BaseParser` and implement the root rule:
+`BaseParser` and implement the root rule:

 ```scala
 def RootRule: Rule1[ValueNode]